HIV Prevention

 • What is perinatal transmission of HIV?

-Perinatal transmission of HIV is when HIV is passed from a person with HIV to their child during pregnancy, childbirth (also called labor and delivery), or breastfeeding (through breast milk).
-Perinatal transmission of HIV is also called mother-to-child transmission of HIV and vertical transmission of HIV.
+Perinatal transmission of HIV means passing HIV from the mother or birthing parent to their child during pregnancy, childbirth (also called labor and delivery), or breastfeeding (through breast milk).

 The use of HIV medicines and other strategies have helped to lower the rate of perinatal transmission of HIV to 1% or less in the United States and Europe.
 (HIV medicines are called antiretrovirals.)